bobstine/lang_C/export/README.txt

 predicted value after the modeling is completed.
 If all of the cases are to be used in the fitting, this column may be excluded.

-The next column of the CSV file holds the variable that is to be the response in the regression modeling.
+The next column of the CSV file (after the inclusion/exclustion indicator, if present) holds the variable that is to be the response in the regression modeling.
 The remaining columns define predictors for the regression modeling.
 These may include categorical variables (columns with non-numerical data, such as 'male'/'female', or group identifiers such as 'g1', 'g2', ..., 'gk').
 Missing data is denoted by an empty cell in the table.
-No missing values are allowed in the response column or the first column.
+No missing values are allowed in the response column or the inclusion/exclusion column.
 (If the model is to be used to predict values for the response that are not known, simply fill this column with 0 or some other value.)

 Hence, a CSV file will resemble the following layout (which has 3